juntao/arenztopia/content/news/business-advisory.md

 ##  Incan Rule

-This storm is called the TlWh´ yovhhrmt (gods´ blessing) in the folk tales.
+This storm is called the Tlwh´ yovhhrmt (gods´ blessing) in the folk tales.
 But the real gods´ blessing for these weary Incan travellers was the extremely fertile soil their scouts reported.
 Legend has it that the leader of the expiditionaries fell to his knees and said ¨Agradiseyki Inti, chaypas nogakuna munay llapa tiyay hamchi¨(a rough translation of praise Inti* for we will all be saved!) and started sobbing.
 The men made a large offering, and then gratefully planted wheat while some people set out to notify the emperor.
-Over the next
+Over the next 60 years the emperor visited several times and Arenztopia was built up into a bountiful asset.
+Then, sixty-three  years after that fateful storm-the Tlwh´ yovhhrmt-Francisco Pizzaro came saslong and fell the mighty Inca Empire.

+Spainish rule had begun.